 If your dent is more than a few inches in size, there’s a good chance that you will need to have a technician inspect the track and garage door parts for other damage.
 The most common issue with a dented garage panel is that it becomes off balance.
 An unbalanced door can wear out the opener and lead to other problems.

-Fortunately, this isn’t a serious issue as long as you take care of it promptly.
+Fortunately, this isn’t a serious issue if you take care of it promptly.

 Should You Replace Your Dented Garage Door?